Karl Borris: World War II

-Boris claimed his first aerial victory on 1 June during the Battle of Dunkirk.
+Borris claimed his first aerial victory on 1 June during the Battle of Dunkirk.
 He was credited with the destruction of a Royal Air Force (RAF) Supermarine Spitfire at 12:42 over the combat area of Dunkirk.
 The next day, II.
 Gruppe again fought over the Dunkirk battle zone and Borris claimed his second aerial victory.
 At 09:10, he claimed a Spitfire which came from either No. 66, No. 266 or No. 611 Squadron.

 During the Battle of Britain, Borris was credited with two aerial victories on 13 August, a day that was codenamed Adlertag (Eagle Day) by the Luftwaffe.
 II.
 Gruppe made contact with Hawker Hurricane fighters from No. 56 Squadron over Maidstone and for the loss of one Bf 109 E-1 shot down, claimed two Hurricanes destroyed, both of them by Borris between Maidstone and Detling.
 On 6 September, he claimed another Hurricane shot down.
-This Hurricane was a No. 501 Squadron aircraft ans was claimed at 09:55 near Folkestone.
+This Hurricane was a No. 501 Squadron aircraft and was claimed at 09:55 near Folkestone.
 Borris claimed his final aerial victory of the Battle of Britain on 25 October.
 On an escort mission for fighter bombers from II.
 Gruppe of Lehrgeschwader 2 (LG 2—2nd Demonstration Wing), Borris claimed the destruction of a No. 603 Squadron Spitfire near Maidstone.